elBukkit/MagicPlugin/Magic/MIGRATION.md

  - Crafting recipes changed again, magic heart is gone.
    Use `/mconfig example add magicheart` to bring it back.

+ - Changed `mage_update_frequency` default value to 1, for smoother GUI animations If you think this will have a performance impact on your server, use `/mconfig configure config mage_update_frequency 4` to change it back

 # 9.4